Manage Cookie Preferences

 How to avoid mistakes in Pension drawdown

-Written by Tom Lamb on Jun 22nd, 2023 Time to read: 5 minutes
+Written by Neil Rayner on 22nd June 2023 Time to read: 5 minutes

 You’ve invested for decades to build a Pension pot that will support your retirement, and the feeling may be that the hard part is out of the way.